 Need a little bit of extra help with a course?
 Confused about your degree requirements?
 No problem!
 There are several options available to you:

 - Academic Advising – Plan courses, degree audits, understand program requirements.
 Your faculty’s Academic Advisors can let you know more about your degree requirements and academic guidelines.
 The Senior Advisor, Indigenous Student Services, can help you understand your degree requirements and options.

 - Tutor support – support is available to assist in covering the costs of a tutor.
-Click here to find out more and to apply for support
+Make an appointment with the Senior Advisor to access tutoring.

 - The Student Success Centre’s Academic Support Program offers Academic Skills and Writing Workshops, Academic Advising, and more.